Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 :   ### Reload { .noborder }

     This weapon can be used to make a number of attacks before it must be reloaded.
-If you are proficient with the weapon, reloading it takes a **:rsc-b: Bonus Action**{ .rsc }; otherwise, reloading it takes an **:rsc-a: Action**{ .rsc }.
-Some weapons require an **:rsc-a: Action**{ .rsc } or longer to reload, even if you have Proficiency, which is specified in the Reload property.
+If you are proficient with the weapon, reloading it takes a **:rsc-b: Bonus Action**{.rsc}; otherwise, reloading it takes an **:rsc-a: Action**{.rsc}.
+Some weapons require an **:rsc-a: Action**{.rsc} or longer to reload, even if you have Proficiency, which is specified in the Reload property.
 If reloading a weapon requires longer than one action, the weapon can't be used to make attacks until reloading is finished.

 ---